 2. Homesteading can be done in (almost) any house

 To build your own beautiful homestead home is a dream many have.
 But let’s face it, so many of us will never have that chance.
-The reasons many of us will never build a house are not just financial.
-You need health and ability to do so.
-Watching Alyssa working away is a joy, but I myself would never be able to do what she does.
-Even if I could turn the clock back and be as young as her again.
-God has not granted me the health that she has.
-I’m very grateful for all I can do, and I’m happy to live in a small house.
+You need finances, health, and ability to do so.
+I’m very grateful for all we can do in our small house.

 Truth is that neither the size, nor who built the house, or when was it built matters for homesteading.
 What matter for homesteading is if the house is built so that it can be converted to a homestead.
 Does it have a homestead kitchen, food storage, preferably a cellar and/or cold room?
 Make your house into a homestead, even if you can’t build your own.